cimourdain/GAFK/README.md

 **Methods**: Model classes can use the following methods inherited from \Core\PDOManager
 * [static]connect_db(): automatically uses params defined in the /App/Config.class.php, this method is automatically called with the first request executed by the model
-* [static]executePDO(): simple method taking a pdo object and a data array as an input, execute the request and return the resulting PDO object (or null if fail).
+* executePDO(): simple method taking a pdo object and a data array as an input, execute the request and return the resulting PDO object (or null if fail).
 * addMessage(): if you provide a Logger object on object instantiation, this method allow to addMessages to the logger.

 #### Usage